tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_other_openapi_parsers.md

 <a href="https://cheesestore.github.io/" class="noExtIcon"><img src="images/spectacle-sample-output.png"/></a>

-You can also see an [output that uses the Mashape weather API file](http://idratherbewriting.com/learnapidoc/assets/files/spectacle/public/index.html).
+You can also see an [output that uses the Mashape API file](http://idratherbewriting.com/learnapidoc/assets/files/spectacle/public/index.html).

 With almost no needed setup or configuration, Spectacle gives you a world-class output and site for your API docs.
 As long as the [OpenAPI spec](pubapis_openapi_tutorial_overview.html) that you integrate is fully detailed, the generated Spectacle site will be attractive and full-featured.